stackbit-projects/first-stackbit-test-de2d6/content/pages/index.md

       Learn our system and get your MVP visible to potential customers in record time.
     actions:
-      - label: Get The Guide
+      - label: Mike Is Watching
         url: /pricing
         style: primary
       - label: Take The Quiz